dbranly/Final_lab/README.md

 pip install fastapi uvicorn pymongo neo4j python-dotenv

 4. Setting up MongoDB
+- Unzip the file movies.zip
-Load  "movies.json" to a collection you'll name 'movies' to a database of your choice on MongoDB Compass
+- Load  "movies.json" to a collection you'll name 'movies' to a database of your choice on MongoDB Compass

 5. Create a .env file
 - Place it in the root directory of your project